-Students are permitted to repeat courses in order to improve their GPAs or to enhance their understanding of course material.
-All grades will appear on a student's transcript; however, the highest grade earned will be used for computing the GPA.
+A student may repeat any course.
+Grades from every time any class was taken will appear on a student's transcript; however, only the higher grade earned for a repeated class will be used for computing the GPA.
 Repeated courses, regardless of grade, count toward the maximum time frame calculation for completion of degree.